ukslim/aldric-ai-novel/README.md

 Print it, put it in a bookshop, and it might pass as the real thing until a customer takes it home and reads it with proper attention.

+Once you read it with any attention, although it seems to start OK, it soon collapses into incoherence.
+The continuity between chapters is broken (possibly an artifact of how the draft was written and revised chapter-by-chapter -- although it always had the opportunity to refer to other chapters).
+It repeats itself, making it a really boring read, even though the "revision" draft claimed to reduce that.

+The plot seems to make sense at inception, but by the time it makes it to the page it's nonsensical and also, really dull.
+I think you could probably identify the "beats" referred to in the plans, but there's no way you can make yourself care about them.

 It has plenty of AI weirdness.
+There's a bonkers bit of discontinuity about a phone ringing, early on.
 The intermediate documents, and Claude's chat as it edits, keeps referring to a "Tom and Maggie romantic B-plot" - but no romantic scene ever materialises, not a kiss or a hug or a romantic whisper.
 Then in the epilogue they are engaged!
-Towards the end it suddenly starts to label scenes within chapters "Scene 1"...

 A while ago, an AI writing prose was like a dog walking on its hind legs "It is not done well, but you are surprised to find it done at all!".
 I think we are still in that territory, but the gap is closing.
-I also think that if you make allowances, it's possible to read this with a degree if pleasure.
-Revel in what it's done well.
-When it's done badly, well, enjoy it in the same spirit as a dog walking on its hind legs.
+I also think that if you make allowances, it's possible to read this with a degree of pleasure - in the same spirit as watching a dog walking on its hind legs.

 ## How it was made